Joey Votto Player Props: Reds vs. Marlins

-On Tuesday, Joey Votto (.667 slugging percentage in past 10 games, including five home runs) and the Cincinnati Reds play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+On Wednesday, Joey Votto (.750 slugging percentage in past 10 games, including five home runs) and the Cincinnati Reds face the Miami Marlins, whose starting pitcher will be Johnny Cueto.
+First pitch is at 12:35 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Marlins.
+He reached base in his only plate appearance in his previous game against the Marlins.

 Joey Votto Game Info & Props vs. the Marlins